zefhemel/matterless/README.md

 However, when you use headers (`#` nested at any level) _and_ the first word of the header starts with a lowercase letter (which is a big no in regular writing anyway, capitalize your headers, people!), Matterless interprets it as a Matterless definition.

 So.
-This is the point in the README where it is revealed that the README.md file you're reading right now, is in fact a valid and even somewhat useful Mattermost application!
+This is the point in the README where it is revealed that the README.md file you're reading right now, is in fact a valid and even somewhat useful Matterless application!
 Try it out with `mls run README.md`!

-I'll wait until you put together your head, which has just been blown.
+I'll wait until you put together your mind, which has just been blown.

 ## Back to the primitives